Hill tribes of Northeast India: Post-separation conflicts

-There continued to be sometimes violent struggles in the new hill states between non-tribal and tribal communities.
+There were many violent struggles in the new hill states between non-tribal and tribal communities which disrupted the normal life for a prolonged period bringing hardship to all the citizens of the state.

 Various attempts were made to resolve the often-violent struggles between the state and the hill tribes through accords, with varying degrees of success.

 Almost all the ethnic groups are dispersed over different locations rather than living in one concentrated area, so a territorial area can only be achieved by redrawing boundaries and disenfranchising some of the residents.

 Most peace accords guarantee cultural rights and include provisions for the rebels to disarm and receive assistance in returning to civilian life.

-Often the surrender and disarmament have been incomplete, while the guarantees of cultural rights have not been fully implemented, or may have harmed other groups.
+Often the surrender and disarmament have been incomplete, while the guarantees of cultural rights have not been fully implemented due to the inter-tribal conflicts and having the potential to harm other groups.

 The accords generally establish a system of representation on a territorial or ethnic basis.

 Often the accords have tended to decrease or destroy the authority of the signatory organization, which would then be replaced by more militant groups that were not part of the accord.

 This pattern has been seen in Nagaland, Manipur (Nagas), Assam (Bodo plains tribe) and Tripura.

 As of 2005 the tribal people were politically dominant over the plains people in the hill states, but the plains people controlled large parts of the economy, notably secondary and tertiary economic occupations.

 Pointing to the Bengali dominance in Tripura as an example, the tribal leaders of the other hill states demand restrictions on activities of non-tribal people as allowed under the Sixth Schedule.

 There are also tensions between the different tribal groups within each state, where the more developed tribes view the less developed as a handicap, and both see further separation as a solution.